xVanTuring/cquant/README.md

   })
 ```
 ### With `async.queue`
-> If you have lots of image to process, the best way to do it is using [async](https://www.npmjs.com/package/async).queue for parallel, and control-able
+> If you have lots of image to process, the best way to do it is using [async](https://www.npmjs.com/package/async).queue for parallel, and controllable
 ``` js
 // test/example.js
 const myQueue = async.queue(async (filePath) => {